Amir Reza Nasr Azadani: Imprisonment

 Nasr Azadani was arrested in November 2022 during the Mahsa Amini protests, allegedly in connection with the deaths of a police officer and two Basij militia members.
 He was accused of Moharebeh ("Waging War Against God"), a crime punishable by death in Iran.
 The Islamic Republic has executed two other Iranian men, Mohsen Shekari and Majidreza Rahnavard, both charged with the same crime for their participation in the Mahsa Amini protests on 8 and 12 December 2022, respectively.

 Following his arrest, according to IranWire, relatives reported being threatened: security forces allegedly said that if the family refused to keep Nasr Azadani's arrest quiet, then Nasr Azadani would be given the most severe sentence.
 VoA-affiliated Polygraph.info expressed skepticism of the murder allegations against Nasr Azadani, given the Iranian state's alleged history of "sham trials", and given IranWire reports of alleged coercion.
 Iranian authorities stated the sentence was provisional "pending further investigation by a Revolutionary Court".

 Reacting to the news of the sentence on 12 December, FIFPRO, the world-wide union of footballers, said it was "shocked and sickened" and called for "immediate removal of his punishment".
 Nasr Azadani has been charged with rioting against authorities but no sentence has been issued yet and it remains unclear when his trial is set to begin.
-A petition to stop the execution was raised on the protest site Change.org, and it has almost reached its goal of 1.5 million signatures.
+A petition to stop the execution was raised on the protest site Change.org, and it has over 2 million signatures.

 On 9 January 2023, Nasr Azadani was sentenced to 26 years in prison, 16 for the crime of partaking in enmity against God, and 10 years for 2 other crimes committed during the protests.